-Until the early years of the 21st century, the huge, whalebacked mound at the south-eastern tip of the Ness of Brodgar was thought to be a natural feature.
+Until the early years of the 21st century, a massive whaleback mound at the south-eastern tip of the Ness of Brodgar was believed to be a natural feature.

-In 1999, a project to geophysically survey the entire Orkney World Heritage Site began.
-In 2002, it reached the southern tip of the Ness, where the results revealed a cluster of sub-soil anomalies,
+Shorlty afterwards it reached the southern tip of the Ness, where the results revealed a dense cluster of sub-soil anomalies.

-“Indicative of settlement”, these covered an area of 2.5 hectares at the south-eastern end of the isthmus.
-The sheer concentration of anomalies, and the variation, astonished archaeologists.
+“Indicative of settlement”, these covered an area of 2.5 hectares and the sheer concentration, and variation, of anomalies astonished archaeologists.

-A few months later, in April 2003, a large, notched, stone slab was ploughed up in the area.
+A few months later, in March 2003, a large, notched stone was ploughed up in the area.

-Initially thought to be part of a Bronze Age burial cist, the possibility that human remains had been disturbed led to a rescue excavation by Beverley Ballin-Smith and Gert Petersen, from the Glasgow University Research Division.
+Initially, it was believed the stone was part of a Bronze Age burial cist.
+Because that meant human remains may have been disturbed a rescue excavation was launched, with Beverley Ballin Smith and Gert Petersen, from the Glasgow University Research Division, carrying out the work.

-Following the discovery of what we now refer to as Structure One, a resistivity survey was carried out to try to define the extent of the built archaeology and complement the initial gradiometer survey.
+Following its discovery a resistivity survey was carried out to define the extent of the built archaeology and to complement the previous gradiometer scans.

-The results confirmed that something large and complex lay under the soil, so further investigations began.
+The results confirmed that something large, and very complex, lay under the soil.

-To examine the nature, depth and extent of these suspected archaeological deposits, eight test-trenches were placed across the site in 2004.
+To examine the nature, depth and extent of the suspected archaeological deposits, eight test-trenches were placed across the site in 2004.